© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Dinas SW of Aber-Peithnant is a scheduled monument protected by Cadw under reference CD055.
 View the official record →

-Dinas SW of Aber-Peithnant is a prehistoric hillfort situated in Ceredigion, Wales.
+Dinas SW of Aber-Peithnant is a prehistoric hillfort located in Ceredigion, Wales, occupying a defensible hilltop position in the upland landscape.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD055.

 Dinas SW of Aber-Peithnant dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Dinas SW of Aber-Peithnant is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD055.